Yandex Cloud

 Note

-Cloud Functions automatically installs all the specified dependencies required for the function to run.
+Cloud Functions automatically installs all the specified dependencies required for the function.
 Dependencies are installed when creating a new function version.
 For more information, see Managing Python function dependencies.

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system available in Yandex Cloud.
-This system also logs service records about the start and end of each function and any errors that occur during its execution.
+Cloud Functions automatically captures the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
 For more information about the log format, see Python function runtime logging.

-To learn more about developing in Python or how certain statements work, see the official Python documentation.
+To learn more about programming in Python or using its constructs, see the official Python documentation.

 Was the article helpful?